opentripplanner/OpenTripPlanner/docs/sandbox/MapboxVectorTilesApi.md

 a proxy then make sure to set the headers `X-Forwarded-Proto` and `X-Forwarded-Host` to make OTP return the protocol and host for the original request and not the proxied one.

+**Note:** This does _not_ change the path that OTP itself serves the tiles or `tilejson.json` responses but simply changes the URLs listed in `tilejson.json`.
+The rewriting of the path is expected to be handled by a proxy.

 <h4 id="vectorTiles_layers">layers</h4>